rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/1EDA.md

 Ultimately, we will:
 - Learn how a variational circuit works
 - Explore the different types of optimizers in Qiskit
-- Get a firmer understaning of quantum machine learning (hopefully!)
+- Get a firmer understaning of quantum machine learning (hopefully! 😁)

 My project plan is to:
 1. Explore a specific dataset and preprocess it.
 For this project, we decided to use the heart attack data as our baseline.
 This is because, in medical aspects, heart attack is the leading disease that causes death.
 In computation aspect, the data was rather small and could easily be fitted on NISQ computers.
+We also used the iris dataset and wine datasets for validation.
 2. Create a quantum neural network (AKA variational classifier) by combining a featuremap, variational circuit and measurement component (don't worry, I will explain what these components mean in detail).
 3. Explore different types of optimizers, featuremaps, depths of featuremaps and depths of the variational circuit.
 4. Explain my observations based on the best 10 model configurations.